 But I wasn’t quite that far gone as to think I would be happy about that later.

+I started packing the work up.
+Putting notes on the back of them and leaving them out in public places.
+I didn’t tell anyone I was doing this at first.
+When I did tell someone they were very concerned.
+I told someone else.
+They were also concerned.
 There was a certain cathartic element to what I was doing, but I did have to admit that it was the artistic equivalent of cutting in some ways.
 I was being self destructive, but it was making me feel better.
 And unlike cutting I was so very very much hoping that someone else would get to be happy from what I was doing.
+I did promise that I would stop for the time being to examine my motives.

 I had not heard from anyone that had found any of the art and I started to envision it having been thrown away or destroyed.